JeongB-L/JeongB-L/README.md

 Hi!
 Welcome to my github profile.

 I am currently seeking for internship oportunities.
-If you are interested in my skill and works, please take a look at the github organizations I belong to.
+If you are further interested in my skill and works, please take a look at the github organizations I belong to.

 Followings are the links to the projects I was a part of physically/virtually that do not vividly appear on my github.
 1. ShareCare: https://github.com/ananya-singhh/project5